format37/crypto_holding_report/README.md

 Having hodler index we can calculate:
 1. Median profit of 3.4 years hodling
 2. Clustering of last_long_lost to obtain most frequent lost_long periods
+3. growth of hodler index
-3. Ratio: hodler-index-positive / hodler-index-negative
+4. Ratio: hodler-index-positive / hodler-index-negative

 And then compare goods on the stock to evaluate investment attractive